valentin-aleksandrov/musician-guide-tool/README.md

 # musician-guide-tool

-Musician guide tool is an application for people who whish to learn a musical instrument.
+Musician guide tool is an application for people who wish to learn a musical instrument.